 Getting a mortgage in New Jersey

-Current mortgage rates New Jersey residents pay are often paired with the state’s various mortgage assistance programs to provide you an excellent chance to secure a mortgage at a competitive rate.
+Current mortgage rates residents pay are often paired with the state’s various mortgage assistance programs to provide you an excellent chance to secure top mortgage rates in New Jersey at a competitive rate.
 If you’re looking to buy your first home, you can take advantage of New Jersey’s Down Payment Assistance Program, which provides a $10,000 interest-free, forgivable loan with a five-year term if you secure a loan through the NJHMFA First-Time Homebuyer Mortgage Program.

 If you’re looking to upgrade or downsize your current home, you’ll also find competitive rates with lenders all across the state and no surprise rules or regulations.
 If you’re moving to New Jersey from a lower cost-of-living area, however, be prepared to pay more for a house than you’re used to — median home values are 62.5% higher than the national average.